It's not just rice fields art! "Winter rice fields art" drawn with footprints on snowy fields [Tanakate Village, Aomori Prefecture]

 Snow art can be expressed as clear lines or as patterns with footprints.

-The pattern of footprints is called a ``shade,'' and the quality of the work changes greatly depending on whether the shade looks clean or not.
-Lines can be erased, but footprints are difficult to edit.
-When Inakadate Village's ``Winter Rice Field Art'' first started, there were many accidents, such as not getting the shade right or stepping on areas that were not planned.
+The pattern on the footprint is "shades ," and the quality of the work changes dramatically depending on whether the shade looks beautiful or not.
+The lines can be erased, but the footprints are difficult to correct.
+When the Winter Rice Field Art in Donatate Village first began, it is said that there were many accidents, such as not being able to create a beautiful shade or being able to step on areas that were not planned.

 Over the years, the technique has improved, and now it boasts a level of popularity and quality that rivals summer rice field art.